Kiweewa of Buganda: His reign

 Kabaka Kiweewa Nnyonyintono's rein is the shortest in the recorded history of Buganda.
 He was the Kabaka-in-waiting for around six weeks; after he was crowned, he lasted a mere forty days on the throne.
 His reign was characterized by conflict and rebellion among the members of the royal court and intrigue and plotting among the Arabic Muslim and European Christian forces that supported the warring factions.

 Some of the great officers of state during his reign included;

 Kiweewa's reforms included lifting the ban on Arab trade with Bunyoro, as well as reducing the payment his predecessors had imposed on export and import of merchandise. he undertook to repay the ivory debt Mwanga owed the Arab traders.

 In a meeting he held with the European missionaries and the Muslims, Kiweewa promised to build a mosque for the Muslims.
 However, his announcement that none of his subjects should be interfered with on the grounds of his religion was not heeded, and the Muslim party upon gaining power pressed for his circumcision and conversion to their faith.

 The final days

-He was deposed by the Muslim forces of his brother Kabaka Kalema Muguluma, who reigned from 21 October 1888 until 5 October 1889.
+He was deposed by the Muslim forces of his brother Kabaka Kalema, who reigned from 21 October 1888 until 5 October 1889.
 He was captured and thrown in jail.
 He was killed in prison by his Muslim captors in July 1889.
 He was buried at Masanafu, Kyaddondo.